Canon 77D vs Sony A7S

 It is notable that the A7S has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 77D lacks such a headphone port.

-The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the A7S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7S was succeeded by the Sony A7S II.
+Both the 77D and the A7S have been discontinued, but can regularly be found used on ebay.
+The A7S was replaced by the Sony A7S II, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.